Songonge/Power-BI-Projects/Flight Delays and Cancelation Analysis/Flight_Delays_Analysis.md

    * *DIVERTED*: Aircraft landed at an airport that was out of schedule
    * *CANCELED*: Flight Cancelled (1 = cancelled)
    * *CANCELLATION_REASON*: Reason for Cancellation of flight: A - Airline/Carrier; B - Weather; C - National Air System; D - Security
-   * *AIR_SYSTEM_DELAY*: Delay caused by air system
+   * *AIR_SYSTEM_DELAY*: Delay caused by the air system
    * *SECURITY_DELAY*: Delay caused by security
    * *AIRLINE_DELAY*: Delay caused by the airline
    * *LATE_AIRCRAFT_DELAY*: Delay caused by aircraft
    * *WEATHER_DELAY*: Delay caused by weather

 ### Data Cleaning and Transformation
 The data was loaded in Power BI using the Get Data feature.
-Then, using Power Query the data was cleaned and transformed.
+Then, using Power Query, the data was cleaned and transformed.
 To complete this process, I
-1. For the airlines' table, the first row was promoted as Header
+1. For the airlines' table, the first row was promoted as a Header
 2. For the airports' table, the data was left as is
 3. For the flights' table:
    * 22 columns were removed